Westminster Business Forum

 This conference will examine next steps for the UK insurance sector.

-It will bring stakeholders and policymakers together to consider issues arising from the Financial Services Growth and Competitiveness Strategy, the FCA’s PS25/21: Simplifying the insurance rules, and the Prudential Regulation Authority’s Insurance Supervision: 2026 priorities.
-We expect discussion on the scope of regulatory simplification for commercial and specialist markets, including treatment of bespoke and wholesale insurance activity and proposals for a UK captive regime, as well as concerns raised by firms that conduct and prudential requirements continue to overlap or create operational complexity.
+Areas for discussion include the scope of regulatory simplification for commercial and specialist markets, including treatment of bespoke and wholesale insurance activity and proposals for a UK captive regime, as well as concerns raised by firms that conduct and prudential requirements continue to overlap or create operational complexity.
+Concerns around proportionality in regulation for specialist and scaling firms, and how reform might best support innovation and competitiveness across markets will also be examined.

 This on-demand pack includes